Quantitative revolution: The Revolution

 While debates about methods carried on, the institutionalization of systematic geography was taking place in the U.S. academy.
 The geography programs at the University of Iowa, University of Wisconsin–Madison, and the University of Washington were pioneering programs in that respect.
 At the University of Iowa, Harold McCarty led efforts to establish laws of association between geographical patterns.
 At the University of Wisconsin, Arthur H. Robinson led efforts to develop statistical methods for map comparison.
 And at the University of Washington, Edward Ullman and William Garrison worked on developing the field of economic and urban geography, and central place theory.
+Graduate students from the University of Washington, such as William Bunge, Artur Getis, and Waldo R. Tobler expanded on this work throughout their careers, with Bunge's book Theoretical Geography "described as "perhaps the seminal text of the spatial-quantitative revolution."
 These institutions engendered a generation of geographers that established spatial analysis as part of the research agenda at other institutions including University of Chicago, Northwestern University, Loyola University, Ohio State University, the University of Michigan, among others.

 The changes introduced during the 1950s and 1960s under the banner of bringing 'scientific thinking' to geography led to an increased use of technique-based practices, including an array of mathematical techniques and computerized statistics that improved precision, and theory-based practices to conceptualize location and space in geographical research.

 Some of the techniques that epitomize the quantitative revolution include: